 Statewide Trails Program

-Aaron Dunson, the CCC’s Statewide Trail Coordinator, oversees the planning and implementation of specially funded trail projects by CCC crews throughout the state.
-Some of the projects include trails meeting Americans with Disabilities Act (ADA) requirements to assist with disabled-access.
+The CCC’s Statewide Trail Coordinator oversees the planning and implementation of specially funded trail projects throughout the state.
+Some of the projects require building trails that meet Americans with Disabilities Act (ADA) requirements.
+Previous work includes: